 By Kevin Deng

 Keep in mind that last summer was one of the better summers for me to be Asian.
-I grew up across the world from my extended family and away from other Asian kids who had close ties to their own cultural backgrounds.
+I grew up across the world from my extended family and away from other Asian-American kids who had close ties to their own cultural backgrounds.
 Couple that with the fact that it wasn’t cool to be Asian when I was a kid—the first and last time I spoke Chinese in front of my friends, I got made fun of.
 I spent much of my childhood and adolescent period either not knowing where I came from, or running from it.
-The majority of my cultural identity came from how hard I could throw a dodgeball, or something dumb like that.
-I’d been out of that town for two years by then, in a place with a closer-knit Asian community.
+What that means is the majority of my cultural identity came from how hard I could throw a baseball, or something dumb like that.
+I’d been out of that town for two years before last summer, in a place with a larger and closer-knit Asian community.
 I felt Asian for the first time.
 Knowing this, maybe you can see why I chose to go to the Museum of Chinese in America after deciding I was irretrievably late to a work barbecue on the southern tip of Manhattan (the details of which are to be kept private, pursuant to the confidentiality agreement that I signed).
 I walked to Chinatown.

-The first exhibit detailed immigration history, divided into three major periods when Chinese immigrants were admitted to the US, the last of which my parents were a part of back in the 80’s.
-These immigration waves were the product of a long and tumultuous cultural and legal battle against leanings that created ugly things like this (a pistol that kicks the “Chinaman” out when activated):
+The first exhibit detailed immigration history, divided into three major periods where Chinese immigrants were admitted to the US, the last of which my parents were a part of back in the 80s.
+These immigration waves were the product of a long and kind of tumultuous cultural and legal battle against leanings that created ugly things like this (a pistol that kicks the “Chinaman” out when activated):

 The picture was grainy.
 Black and white.
 There were two men in the foreground, one squatting with his heels completely on the floor, the other eating rice from a ceramic bowl and looking over at his friend.
 The bowl, I noticed, had a pattern printed on the side, which I’m 99% sure was blue in real life, drawing from my partial knowledge of Chinese ceramics.

 I have to say I never figured out why the guy stared for so long.
-Maybe he saw another guy a few minutes before him, looking at the photo for an uncomfortable amount of time as well.
-But the thing is, I stared at the photo for a long while too, the reason for which I’ll try to put into words: if you took a look at the old man eating rice from the presumably blue bowl and told me “this is your grandfather, this is you,” I might even believe it.
+Maybe it was because he saw another guy a few minutes before him, looking at the photo for an uncomfortable amount of time as well.
+That history is lost, though.
+But I stared at the photo for a long while too, the reason for which I’ll try to put into words: if you took a look at the old man eating rice from the presumably blue bowl and told me “this is your grandfather, this is you,” I might even believe it.